Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 2. Select the right repository
 3. Click on the Code button on the right
 4. Copy the HTTPS link
-5. OPen your terminal of choice and type git clone
+5. Open your terminal and select the position where to clone the project
-6. A window will open and you will have to select the position where to clone the project
+6. Then type git clone and paste the copied link
 7. Press enter and you will be able to find the file in the selected location

 -------------------------------------------